gouliangke/gouliangke.github.io/_posts/2018-10-09-journal club-academia.md

 ## Summary of the paper
 In this paper Bernstein et al. used the experimental genetics to show most genomic regions carry variants with detectable effects on complex traits.
 They measured the fitness effects of Ceanorhabditis elegans under Nickel stress using a high-throughput phenotyping method that characterize demography as a multivariate trait in growing populations.
-We show that demography under these conditions is genetically complex in a panel of recombinant inbred lines.
-We then focused on a 1.4-Mb region of the X chromosome.
-When we compared two near isogenic lines (NILs) that differ only at this region, they were phenotypically indistinguishable.
-When we used additional NILs to subdivide the region into fifteen intervals, each encompassing ~0.001 of the genome, we found that eleven of intervals have significant effects.
-These effects are often similar in magnitude to those of genome-wide significant QTLs mapped in the recombinant inbred lines but are antagonized by the effects of variants in adjacent intervals.
+They then focused on a 1.4-Mb region of the X chromosome using the near isogenic lines (NILs) that subdivide the region into fifteen intervals.
+They found that eleven of intervals have significant effects, indicating potential adjacent QTLs with antagonistic effects.

 >